jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He sits down.
 Speaks low, but firm.
 I did something wrong.

 "Learning will spoil him.
 Once a slave can read, he is no longer a slave.
 He has eyes outside the household.
 He sees what we have and don't share.
 He thinks.
 He calculates.
 He plans.
-You'll ruin him for us."
+You'll ruin him for us.
+And it's against the law."

 I say "But everyone in Ohio learns to read."